 Flowering - May - October.

-Habitat - Waste ground, cultivated sites, disturbed sites, railroads.
+Habitat - Disturbed sites, sandy fields, cultivated sites, railroads.

 Origin - Native to Europe.

-Other info. - This interesting but weedy species has been reported in just 3 Missouri counties thus far.
-The plant can be identified by its ascending stems, whorled, thin leaves, glandular-pubescent pedicels, and small white flowers.
+Other info. - This interesting but weedy species has been reported in just 2 Missouri counties thus far.
+The two collections were both prior to 1920, and it is possible that the species no longer exists in Missouri.
+Within the continetnal U.S. it has been found mainly in the coastal and Great Lakes regions.
+The plant can be identified by its ascending stems, whorled, threadlike leaves, glandular-pubescent pedicels, and small white flowers.
 A single plant can produce many flowers and seeds and thus, become a persistent spring weed.

 Photographs taken at Auburn University, AL., 2-19-05 (DETenaglia).